cspotcode/hookable-typescript/README.md

 Suppose you want to implement `pluggable-typescript`, a drop-in replacement for the `typescript` module that supports a plugin API.
 To be a true drop-in replacement, it needs to:

-* a) Implement the typescript library: `require('my-pluggable-typescript')` should expose the same API as `require('typescript')`
+* a) Implement the typescript library: `require('pluggable-typescript')` should expose the same API as `require('typescript')`.
-* b) Provide a `tsserver` executable so that editors like VSCode can use it as a language service
+* b) Provide a `tsserver` executable so that editors like VSCode can use it as a language service.
 * c) Provide a `tsc`-compatible CLI tool.

-Step 1: Your package should contain boilerplate that looks very similar to our examples: `hookable-bin` and `hookable-lib` This is the minimum amount of code required to load hookable-typescript and delegate to it.
-Without hooks installed, this will function identically to vanilla Typescript.
+Step 1: Your package should contain boilerplate that looks very similar to our examples in `./hookable-bin/` and `./hookable-lib/` (akin to `./lib` and `./bin`)
+This is the minimum amount of code required to load hookable-typescript and delegate to it.
+Without hooks installed, this will function identically to vanilla TypeScript.

 Step 2: Modify the boilerplate files to install hooks by setting `ts.__hooks__` Whatever behavioral changes you want to implement -- in this case, a custom plugin architecture --